zoonproject/zoon_app_paper/ms.md

 <!-- How It Works -->
 ### Implementing a `zoon` workflow

-Modules types (and examples) in a diagram.
+Module types (and examples) in a diagram.

+![The modular SDM structure encoded by a zoon workflow.
+A) Flow diagram representing the module types.
+B) The required inputs and outputs for each module types (full details given in the `zoon` vignette 'Building a module').
+C) Chaining and listing modules of the same type.
+D) An example workflow, corresponding to Example 1 below.](./figs/workflow_schematic.pdf)

 Structure of workflow objects:
  - code (all and modules used)